×

 There are few cases where herniated discs require surgery.
 Surgery is usually the last option when other treatment options fail to improve symptoms after about six weeks.

-Surgery to treat slipped disc requires that the surgeon removes either the protruding portion of the disk or the entire disk.
+Surgery to treat slipped disc requires that the surgeon removes either the protruding portion of spinal nerve from the disk or the entire disk.

 References